sainarayananbalaji/Basepair-Statistics/README.md

 * NOTE: this is only compatible for one file run at a time.
 It is yet to be adapted to a multi- fasta file input.
 * returns GC percentage, AT percentage, Shannon Entropy, Count of N (undetermined bases) and GC Skew
 * download and run locally

+## PREREQUISITES:
+Biopython
+this code runs on most computers if this code does not run on your computer please get a new computer.